Frequently Asked Questions

 SleepPhones can play music quite loudly, so just turn up the volume to compensate for mild hearing loss.
 The binaural beats are based on a stereo sound principle and won't work as well if the hearing loss is not the same on the left and right ears.

 I bought Sleepphones a little over a month ago, and for the most part they are wonderful!
-I am totally blind and suffer with tinnitus, so have been sleeping with a radio low in the background for many years.
-Now that I am in a committed relationship I use earphones or pillow speakers to avoid keeping my sweetheart awake....
+I am totally blind and suffer with tinnitus, so I have been sleeping with a radio on low in the background for many years.
+Now that I am in a committed relationship, I use earphones or pillow speakers to avoid keeping my sweetheart awake....
 I think the tag is on the front then, isn't it?

 Thanks for giving me your perspective!
-I know that many blind people use SleepPhones, and it's hard to imagine the various difficulties they might have with it, such as how to wear it and how the speakers go back into it.
+I know that many blind people use SleepPhones, and it's hard to imagine the various difficulties they might have with it, such as how to wear it and how the speakers go back into the headband.
 Yes, the tag is in the front.
 Written on there is "SleepPhones," with a picture of a cute sheep.
 It faces out, so if you were facing someone, they would be able to see the tag.
 It should not face in, where it would be scratchy against the forehead.

 The speakers are removable, so they can be moved within the headband.
-When we send them out, we try to match them up to the position of most people's ears.
-But we can't predict where everyone's ears are.
+When we send them out, we try to match them up to the position of most people's ears but we can't predict where everyone's ears are.
 While wearing the SleepPhones, please push the speakers around until they match where your ears are.

 One way to change the way it fits would be to put it on in a different way.
 Most people simply slip it over their head and hair, which works but does slide a bit more.
 Another way is to pull the SleepPhones all the way down to the neck, then pull up the front to rest on your forehead.
 That way, the back is a little lower and is at the lower portion of your hairline.
 The band would not be in direct contact with the pillow, which helps it stay in place.
 If that doesn't work for you, we would be happy to help you find the right size.